mt300/watch-party/README.md

 ### Required Unit Tests

-- [ ] **Creating a session**.
+- [ X] **Creating a session**.
 Any user should be able to create a session to watch a given Youtube video.
-- [ ] **Joining a session**.
+- [X ] **Joining a session**.
 Any user should be able to join a session created by another user using the shareable session link.
-- [ ] **Playing/pausing** the video.
+- [X ] **Playing/pausing** the video.
 When a participant pauses the video, it should pause for everyone.
 When a participant plays the video, it should start playing for everyone.
-- [ ] **“Seek”**.
+- [ X] **“Seek”**.
 When someone jumps to a certain time in the video it should jump to that time for everyone.
-- [ ] **Late to the party**...
+- [ X] **Late to the party**...
 Everything should stay synced even if a user joins the watch party late (e.g. the video is already playing)
-- [ ] **Player controls.** All the player controls (e.g. play, pause, and seek) should be intuitive and behave as expected.
+- [ X] **Player controls.** All the player controls (e.g. play, pause, and seek) should be intuitive and behave as expected.

+OBS: I could not make the tests run due to an error with Remix + Vitest, but the functionalities can be used properly if you run mannually.
+In this kind of situation I would ask for a few more hours to understand better the problem and fix it.

 🚨 **Please fill out the rubric in the README with the functionality you were able to complete**